 - InBlack Jack, Pinoko is an Artificial Human created by Black Jack who is 18 but still looks like a preteen.

-- One episode of Cowboy Bebop features a Creepy Child.
-Supposedly, whatever stopped his aging also made him bullet- and explosion-proof.
+- The Cowboy Bebop episode "Sympathy for the Devil" features a Creepy Child.
+The Hyperspace Gate explosion that stopped his aging also made him bullet- and explosion-proof.

 - Kaori Yuki's Cain Saga manga series features an extremely sympathetically-presented member of the Nebulous Evil Organization, Cassian, a middle-aged man in the body of a prepubescent boy, formerly employed as a knife-thrower in a circus.
 He joined the organization because they have weird, futuristic occult-medical hybrid technology in development which might give him some way to get an adult body.
 He's assigned to be the primary minion of a high-up member of the organization, Doctor Jizabel Disraeli, who's around twenty and as we get his backstory, increasingly pitiful.
 Dealt with well in that Cassian, even though all visual cues are against it, sees Disraeli as a kid.
 Cassian is fatally wounded about as soon as his pseudo-paternal attachment to Disraeli is properly developed, and Jizabel transplants his brain into the head of a fellow villain they both hate who was recently thwarted by hubris and idiocy.
 (And the hero, in one of the hero's few success stories.)
 Cassian goes on the lam, and reappears as a handy plot device toward the end of the series' climax.
 Disraeli eventually dies in his arms, lamenting the fact that he spent all this time trying to please the wrong father, Alexis, the twisted Man Behind the Man, when he should have been looking up to Cassian.
 Cassian has many levels in awesome.